Choosing plants to grow in type of soil and degree of shade

 • Plants for all seasonsselecting plants that provide all year round colour means that from October on-wards we won't be looking at a grey canvas through our windows.

-Links to plants that will grow in your type of soil and garden conditions
+Links on this site to plants that will grow in your type of soil and garden conditions